 If you want to qualify for the best mortgage rates possible, it’s essential that you get your credit score in tip-top shape.
 If your credit score needs work, there are plenty of steps you can take to improve it.

 For example, paying down debt can improve your credit score and increase your chances of getting qualified for a mortgage — and improve your financial well-being, too.
-Paying down your debts can also help you qualify for a mortgage, since lenders prefer to have your total debt obligations — including your new mortgage — to represent no more than 43% of your total income.
+Paying down your debts can also help you qualify for a mortgage since lenders prefer to have your total debt obligations — including your new mortgage — represent no more than 43% of your total income.

 Another piece of the puzzle while you’re preparing for a mortgage is staying away from new debts.
-Remember, any monthly obligations you have could stand in the way of taking out a mortgage for the home you really want to buy.
+Remember, any monthly obligations you have could stand in the way of taking out a mortgage for the home you want to buy.
 Try to stay away from taking out any new loans, including car loans.
 You’ll be in a much better place to get your ideal mortgage, and favorable mortgage terms, if you are as debt-free as possible.
 And once you have secured your mortgage, remember to not take on any new debts before you have closed on your new home.

 As intimidating as it can be, buying your first home is a wonderful, exciting experience — especially if you educate yourself about the process beforehand.

 Ready to speak to a Lyons Loan Expert?
 Schedule your free consultation: firstname.lastname@example.org